NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 * Conform to agreed upon syntax, keywords, and terms.

 ### 3.1 External Interfaces
-> This subsection defines all the inputs into and outputs requirements of the software system.
+> This subsection defines all the inputs into and output requirements of the software system.
 Each interface defined may include the following content:
 * Name of item
 * Source of input or destination of output
 * Valid range, accuracy, and/or tolerance